-Martha grew up to be a school teacher in Tecumseh, Michigan and when she met Seth Bullock there, the two immediately fell for each other.
+Martha grew up to be a school teacher in Tecumseh, Michigan, and when she met Seth Bullock there, the two immediately fell for each other.
 In 1874, they married in Salt Lake City, Utah.
 The young bride returned to Helena, Montana with her husband, who had been elected the sheriff of Lewis and Clark County the year before.
-In addition to “playing” lawman, Seth was also working as an auctioneer and entrepreneur, entering into a hardware business with Sol Star.
+In addition to “playing” lawman, Seth also worked as an auctioneer and entrepreneur, entering into a hardware business with Sol Star.

 In 1876, the couple had their first child, a daughter named Margaret but usually called “Madge.”
 That same year, Seth and his partner, Sol, began to see irresistible opportunities in the booming mine camp of Deadwood in Dakota Territory.
-Having made the decision to move their business, Bullock, sent Martha and their infant daughter back to stay with her parents in Michigan, knowing that the lawless Deadwood was no place for a family.
+Having decided to move their business, Bullock sent Martha and their infant daughter back to stay with her parents in Michigan, knowing that the lawless Deadwood was no place for a family.

-Soon, he sent for his family, and Martha, along with her young daughter arrived in Deadwood aboard the Cheyenne Stage in July 1878.
-Soon, the couple had a second daughter named Florence and not long after, a son, Stanley.
+Soon, he sent for his family, and Martha and her young daughter arrived in Deadwood aboard the Cheyenne Stage in July 1878.
+Soon, the couple had a second daughter named Florence and, not long after, a son, Stanley.

-Unfortunately, Agnes died in 1878, after which Mr. Kislingbury then married another of Seth’s sister the next year.
-She too also died.
-In 1881, when Lieutenant Kislingbury was sent on the Greeley Expedition to the high artic, Douglas was sent to live with Seth and Martha.
+Unfortunately, Agnes died in 1878, after which Mr. Kislingbury then married another of Seth’s sisters the following year.
+She, too, also died.
+In 1881, when Lieutenant Kislingbury was sent on the Greeley Expedition to the high arctic, Douglas was sent to live with Seth and Martha.
 However, Kislingbury would not survive the expedition for which he was second in command.
 In 1885, Seth returned young Douglas to family members in New York.

-In the meantime, the Martha Bullock helped to found the Round Table Club, a ladies’ literary group, for which she served as president.
+In the meantime, Martha Bullock helped to found the Round Table Club, a ladies literary group for which she served as president.
 In 1895, the Round Table Club founded the Deadwood Public Library.
 Today the club is the oldest surviving cultural club in the region.
 In addition to the Round Table Club, Martha was very active in church activities, community events, and numerous other cultural activities in her lifetime.

 Seth Bullock died of cancer in September 1919 at his ranch in Belle Fourche.
 Martha would continue to live another 20 years until she died in March 1939.
 Both are buried at the Mt.
 Moriah Cemetery in Deadwood.